Table of Contents

-There is only one branch called main branch available in Git.
-However you can create as many as you want.
+There is only one branch called the main branch available in Git.
+However, you can create as many as you want.
 Multiple branches don’t conflict with each other.
-Add one logical task to a single branch. for example a branch for bug fix and another branch for new feature in your project, etc. At last you can merge them into one.
+Add one logical task to a single branch. for example a branch for bug fixes and another branch for a new feature in your project, etc. At last, you can merge them into one.

 we will go through step by step with branches in git.

-Initially here is how you can create new branch.
+Initially here is how you can create a new branch.